-5 4.1 Biomass, stem pools and fluxes of the community
+4.1 Biomass, stem pools and fluxes of the community

-In this study, there were similar fluctuations for stem and biomass pools, but the stem and biomass fluxes in the three periods fluctuated in different ways.
-In the three periods, the biomass growth was stable and the biomass mortality showed a continuous decrease, while both the stem recruitment and stem mortality increased.
-The old-growth forest had stable stem recruitment and biomass growth in the community fluctuation.
+We observed similar fluctuations for stem and biomass pools, but the stem and biomass fluxes in the three periods fluctuated in different ways.
+During the three periods, when we carried out measurements, biomass growth was stable and biomass mortality showed a continuous decrease, while both the stem recruitment and stem mortality increased.
+The old-growth forest had stable stem recruitment and biomass growth.
+Results of stem fluxes were consistent with other previous observations (Sheil and May, 1996; Johnson et al., 2000; Davies, 2001).

-Disturbances such as drought, hurricanes, insect outbreaks or wind (Beard et al., 2005; Mascaro et al., 2005), and physical conditions such as temperature, light and topography, are the two primary factors which affect the temporal fluctuation of pools 15 (Miura and Yamamoto, 2003; Lewis et al., 2004; Phillips et al., 2004).
+Disturbances such as drought, hurricanes, insect outbreaks or wind (Beard et al., 2005; Mascaro et al., 2005), and physical conditions such as temperature, light and topography, are the two primary factors, which affect the temporal fluctuation of pools (Miura and Yamamoto, 2003; Lewis et al., 2004; Phillips et al., 2004).
 In this study, the fluctuation was affected by both disturbances and physical conditions.
-From 1992-1999, both biomass and stem fluxes were nearly balanced with the occurrences of insect outbreak and tree-fall.
+From 1992-1999, both biomass and stem fluxes were nearly balanced with the occurrences of insect outbreak and treefall.
 Such a balance reflected the dynamic equilibrium of biomass and stems.
-From 1999 to 2004, the balances of biomass and stems were 20 broken by both an insect outbreak and the occurrence of a landslide, which caused remarkable increase of stem mortality and biomass mortality.
-However, stem increment kept increasing and biomass growth kept stable during the progress of disturbance.
+From 1999 to 2004, the balances of biomass and stems were broken by both an insect outbreak and the occurrence of a landslide, which caused remarkable increase of stem mortality and biomass mortality.
+However, there was increased stem recruitment, while biomass growth remained stable during disturbance.